radektomasek/fullstack-development-notes/README.md

 ## ❤️ Acknowledgments

 Thank you for taking the time to explore this repository.
-It’s a reflection of my passion for frontend development and community learning.
+It’s a reflection of my passion for fullstack development and community learning.
 I hope these materials inspire and empower you on your learning journey!